-ENGL 091 ENGL 092 ENGL 095 ENGL 09 Preparing for College Reading I Preparing for College Reading II Reading and Writing Seminar Reading and Writing Studio ENGL 099 MATH 001-003 Introductory Writing Preparing for College Math I-III MATH 010 Fundamentals of Mathematics MATH 011 MATH 012 Introductory Algebra Intermediate Algebra MATH 060 Math Literacy MATH 061 MATH 065 Non-algebra Support Integrated Preparation for College Algebra
+ENGL 091 Preparing for College Reading I

+ENGL 092 Preparing for College Reading II

+ENGL 095 Reading and Writing Seminar

+ENGL 09 Reading and Writing Studio

+ENGL 099 Introductory Writing

+MATH 001-003 Preparing for College Math I-III

+MATH 010 Preparing for College Math I-III Fundamentals of Mathematics

+MATH 011 Introductory Algebra

+MATH 012 Intermediate Algebra

+MATH 060 Math Literacy

+MATH 061 Non-algebra Support

+MATH 065 Integrated Preparation for College Algebra

 KEY Keep an eye out for these symbols, which give important information about certain courses.
 These courses have no prerequisites or developmental courses required.
-9 These courses are only offered in certain semesters. $\mathbb{A}$ Students must earn a minimum grade in these courses to remain in the program. = Eligible electives for this program are listed on the reverse.
+Q These courses are only offered in certain semesters. \land Students must earn a minimum grade in these courses to remain in the program.
+Eligible electives for this program are listed on the reverse.
 Watch for this symbol.
-HELP FUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
-See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.
+HEIDEIII HINTS